 Chairman Tom Harkin holds the first Senate Hearing on patient safety at the behest of Patient Safety Movement Foundation.

-The Patient Safety Movement’s goal of zero preventable deaths by 2020 is announced at the Clinton Global Initiative by Founder and Chairman, Joe Kiani.
+The Patient Safety Movement’s goal of zero preventable deaths is announced at the Clinton Global Initiative by Founder and Chairman, Joe Kiani.

 One plus 601 lives saved by committed hospitals.

 Hospitals in Canada and Lithuania make committments, becoming as first international organizations to join.